cepthomas/example_plugin/README.md

 It's considered good practice to not add a Package specific `Context.sublime-menu` file as it clogs up the context menu real estate.
 Either provide a file with command examples or simply describe them here.
-Suggest the entries the user can add to their own `Packages\User\Context.sublime-menu` file:
+Suggest the entries the user can add to their own `Packages/User/Context.sublime-menu` file:
 ``` json
 { "caption": "Foo", "command": "example_foo" },
 { "caption": "Bar", "command": "example_bar" },